tomgoter/w251/hw9/README.md

 **2. Do you think your model is fully trained?
 How can you tell?**
 - No, the validation loss is still falling so additional benefits could be had with further training.
 **3. Were you overfitting?**
+Maybe
 **4. Were your GPUs fully utilized?**
 - Yes, they were running at 100%.
 I monitored them using nvidia-smi.
-**5. Did you monitor network traffic (hint: apt install nmon ) ?
+**5. Did you monitor network traffic (hint: apt install nmon )?
 Was network the bottleneck?**
 - Yes, see the summary discussion.
 I did not upgrade the port speed from the default of 100Mbps to 1000Mbps.
 The net effect of this was not a 10x slowdown, but a 17x slowdown (30 seconds per step vs 1.7 seconds per step).
 So clearly the network is the bottleneck.
 **6. Take a look at the plot of the learning rate and then check the config file.
 Can you explan this setting?**
 - The learning rate is set to use a warm-up over 8000 steps.
 Basically what this does is apply a linear ramp up from near 0 learning rate, to settle in at the finally desired learning rate of 1e-3.
 **7. How big was your training set (mb)?
 How many training lines did it contain?**